 It only becomes apparent, when we look at the second image, that the first image lacks all sorts of reflection and geometric details that the original sample has.
 With the complex material digitization we record the true nature of the fabric so you don't have to worry about what details are missing from your fabric.

 Even complex scanning technologies, like XRite - TAC7, are not able to handle samples that are larger than 20cm x 20cm.
-To our knowledge currently other than our proprietary scanner there is no complex PBR scanning technology out there that is capable of scanning materials of any size without tiling artifacts (like stretches or lines at the border of the scan).
+To our knowledge currently other than our proprietary scanner there is no complex svBRDF scanning technology out there that is capable of scanning materials of any size without tiling artifacts (like stretches or lines at the border of the scan).
 The colormass material scanner is the first on the market that can reliably scan complex material properties of large surfaces.

-On the left top image you can see an example where the properties were scanned correctly but the pattern was not recorded perfectly along the repeatable pattern so you can see that the pattern is not seamless, there are cuts on the front and on the side of the sofa.
-On the bottom image you can see our smart tiling technology in action: where the pattern is perfectly seamless.
+On the left image you can see an example where the properties were scanned correctly but the pattern was not recorded perfectly along the repeatable pattern so you can see that the pattern is not seamless, there are cuts on the front and on the side of the sofa.
+On the right image you can see our smart tiling technology in action: where the pattern is perfectly seamless.